-IFRS 17 "Insurance contracts" was issued in May 2017 and replaced IFRS 4 "Insurance contracts".
+IFRS 17 "Insurance contracts" - was issued in May 2017 and replaced IFRS 4 "Insurance contracts".
 The new standard establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
 An entity shall apply IFRS 17 "Insurance Contracts" to insurance contracts, including reinsurance contracts, it issues; reinsurance contracts it holds; and investment contracts with discretionary participation features it issues, provided the entity also issues insurance contracts.

 IFRS 17 is effective for annual reporting periods beginning on or after January 1, 2023.
 Earlier application is permitted if both IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have also been applied.
+This standard is not applicable to the Company.